rubrikinc/terraform-provider-polaris/docs/resources/aws_cloud_cluster.md

 ~> **Note:** The AWS account must be onboarded to RSC with the Server and Apps feature enabled before creating a cloud cluster.

-~> **Note:** Cloud Cluster Removal is not supported via terraform yet.
-The cluster will be removed from state and you must remove the cluster through the RSC UI.
+~> **Note:** Cloud Cluster deletion is now supported.
+When destroying this resource, the cluster will be removed from RSC.
+If the cluster has blocking conditions (active SLAs, global SLAs, or RCV locations), the deletion will fail and you must resolve these conditions first.
+Use the 'force_cluster_delete_on_destroy' option to force removal when eligible.

 ---